Bira/octopus-carnival/_drafts/lphr-scene-04.md

 a long time now.

 The party resumes exploration of the underground street, finding that it leads north.
+They move that way.

+## GM Note

+Even though we're not through the dungeon yet, I'm going to introduce a scene break here, because I'm going to need some significant GM work for the next bit.
+It was also something like 3 months between the start of round 4 and end of round 5 in the fight, so I need to refocus on this campaign too.

+### GM Interlude

+I think it took

-Mechanically, we're going with [this procedure][1], and I think it's fair to say this includes Urist's Detect Evil rolls.
+Mechanically, we're going with [this procedure][1] for the exploration, and I think it's fair to say this includes Urist's Detect Evil rolls.
 I'd argue for that if I was his player!

+Time to plan what's ahead.
+First of all: do I even _want_ to include Blosodriette here?

+She's CR 4, and appears at a time when Pathfinder 1e PCs would be level 1.
+She has unreasonably high Stealth, at-will Invisibility, and her contract is disguised with an illusion spell the PCs can't pierce at this level.
+She also has a wand of Acid Arrow with 9 charges, which could make short work of a level 1 party.

+So clearly the book means for her to stay hidden, follow the PCs to their new hideout, and engage in sabotage during the back half of the adventure.
+The PCs are only meant to find hortly before the end of the adventure, when they've leveled up a bit and fighting her becomes a more reasonable proposition.

+However, her sabotage is _super annoying_ to deal with when playing solo.
+And our PCs are already powerful enough to take her on, and even to detect her presence right here.
+So I think I'll let that happen, and run the fight here.

 ### The Old Hideout